 Here we are in March and I have not posted one new article in the fresh new year.
 Boo-hoo, now I feel really bad.
 Bad, J.G.
-To appease that guilt that has been gnawing away at my conscience please allow me … Continue reading
+Last October I received news that I would finally be “in print”.
+My biography … Continue reading

 “As ice pushed from three different directions converging at one point, which happened to be where Endurance sat, the ship shuddered as she was twisted.
 And then she began to take on water.
 If they wanted to save Endurance, the crew would have to move fast.
 The water was pumped … Continue reading